rotemvazana/RNA-Protein-Correlation-Analyzer/README.md

 # Cancer-RPCA (Cancer RNA-Protein Correlation Analyzer)

+**Note:** This document serves as the initial project proposal.
+As implementation progresses, the architecture, features, and specific pipeline components may be refined.
+The README will be continuously updated to reflect the current state of the project.

 ## Overview

 Cancer-RPCA (Cancer RNA-Protein Correlation Analyzer) is a Python-based bioinformatics tool designed to investigate the relationship between mRNA abundance and protein abundance across human cancers.